Intellect, instinct and intuition

 This unprovoked attack by this female on a poor, broken individual shows us how near some human beings still are to the inhabitants of the jungle, notwithstanding the thin veneer of so-called 'culture' that such people pride themselves on.
 Such behaviour typifies fear and resentment of the stranger, who may have designs on her offspring, her food, or her cave—in this case a very expensive-looking Georgian town house!
 Fear, curiosity, suspicion, hunger, aggression and mating are all instincts of self-preservation, attributes of the physical part of man or animal we refer to as the 'lower self'—our earthly personality.
 The body and lower self want to live forever if they only could and will do the most desperate things to prolong their existence.
 It is only when the noble qualities of the Higher Self predominate that we find generosity, unselfishness, kindness and love.
 One of the most common instincts is that which prompts you to blame others for your own mistakes.
 If you do this with real determination it usually works, and it then gives you a wonderful feeling of comfort and righteousness.
 We mostly try this on the webmaster who looks after this site for us and sometimes it works!!
 Then there is the "business instinct", which is derived directly from the monkeys and cuckoos, who have truly mastered the art of acquiring property in unconventional ways!

 Plotinus, the pupil of the great Ammonius Saccas, the chief founder of the Neoplatonic school of philosophy, taught that "human knowledge had three ascending steps: opinion, science and illumination.
 That the means, or instrument of opinion was sense, or sensory perception; of science, dialectics; of illumination, intuition, or divine instinct.
 To the last, reason is subordinate; it is absolute knowledge founded on the identification of the mind with the object known."
-Ammonius here differentiates between what he calls "natural" instinct, such as that which warns animals of danger, and "divine" instinct, which is a faculty of the Higher Self.
+Ammonius here differentiates between what he calls "natural" instinct, such as that which warns animals of danger, and "divine" Instinct with a capital 'I', which is a faculty of the Higher Self, and should more correctly be called Intuition.
 It has further been said that reason only develops at the expense and loss of natural instinct, which slowly rises on the soil of sophistry and finally shuts out man's spiritual perceptions of which intuition is the most important.

 Now we have arrived and are slowly leading into the final subject of our present studies; namely, intuition.
 Instinct and Intuition are closely associated attributes of all living things.
-We like to think that intuition is the connecting link between the Higher Self and instinct, and instinct the connecting link between intuition and the living creature.
+We should regard Intuition as the connecting link between the Higher Self and instinct, and instinct the connecting link between intuition and the living creature.
 This forms an ascending scale in which the living organism and its instincts are guided by intuition coming from the Higher Self, which can have all knowledge if it attunes with the Divine Mind of God.
 This Wisdom from above, percolating through its various mediums of communication to the objective, material, world, slowly transforms the organism until all material forms have been transcended and evolved into such a state of spiritual perfection that they will be released from earthly bondage.
 This applies to minerals, plants, animals and man.
 A continuous crescendo, bursting into the final sublime chord of the harmony of the Gods.

 There is no human being born without some rudiment of intuition, and the Scots call it 'second sight'.
 In intuition God has provided us with a defence mechanism that will warn us every time we receive wrong teachings, provided we don't allow false 'teachers' to throw a spanner into our machinery of defence.
 Intuition is known under many names.
 It makes known the spiritual by means of thought, whilst the material is known by the perception of the physical senses.
 The German philosopher Karl von Hartmann called it magical knowledge, as did Schopenhauer.
 Others have called it the unerring guide of the seer.
 The great Initiates of the past all employed this faculty and taught it to their students.
 Iamblichus says: "There is a faculty of the mind which is superior to all which is born or begotten.
 Through it we are enabled to attain union with the superior intelligences, to being transported beyond the scenes of this world, and to partake of the higher life and peculiar powers of the heavenly ones."